-KOHNO
+KOHNO ONE

-Kohno dental implants are implantable devices for the rehabilitation of patients affected by total or partial edentulism.
-The implants are intended to be inserted into the mandibular or maxillary bone (that is, as implant fixtures) via a surgical operation implants are intended to be inserted into the mandibular or maxiliary bone (that is, as implant fave intended to be inserted into the mandibular or maxiliary bone (that is, as implant fixtures) via a surgical operation.
+Kohno One dental implants are implantable devices for the rehabilitation of patients affected by total or partial edentulism.
+The implants are intended to be inserted into the mandibular or maxillary bone (that is, as implant fixtures) via a surgical operation implants are intended to be inserted into the mandibular or maxiliary bone (that is, as implant sare intended to be inserted into the mandibular or maxiliary bone (that is, as implant fixtures) via a surgical operation.
 The fixtures have a connection in the crown part to hold the abutment implant which acts as a support for the dental prosthesis.
 The purpose of dental prostheses is to restore the dental function to patients from an aesthetic, phonetic and masticatory point of view.
-In implantoprosthetic rehabilitation using Kohno implants, exclusively original Sweden & Martina prosthetic components must be used.
+In implantoprosthetic rehabilitation using Kohno One implants, exclusively original Sweden & Martina prosthetic components must be used.
 Use of components that are not produced by Sweden & Martina limits their liability and renders the product Warranty void (see the later section "Liability for Defective Products and Terms of Warranty").

 For surgical insertion of the fixture, appropriate surgical instruments must be used, available either singularly or in kits.
 Use of original surgical accessories manufactured by Sweden & Martina is recommended.
 Sweden & Martina does not have any liability if non-original instruments are used.
-Kohno implants can be inserted in different sites in the oral cavily employing various techniques and then connected to the prosthesis at a later time.
+Kohno One implants can be inserted in different sites in the oral cavity employing various techniques and then connected to the prosthesis at a later time.
 The implants have a conical body form, they are screw-shaped with an external thread and an internal hexagonal connection, capped by an emerging collar for connecting the prosthetic components ("implant abutments").
 Depending on the type of surgical protocol, they can be implanted following a submerged or non-submerged protocol.
-Depending on operating time (for functionality restoration), they can be enhabilitation with immediate, anticipated or deferred loading.
-Kohno implants can be inserted in sites that are already edentulous or in post-extraction sites, both immediately (insertion of the implant takes place at the same time as tooth or root is removed) or at a deferred time (a period of about 3 weeks is normally allowed to pass between extraction and insertion

-2 INTENDED LISE
+Depending on the type of surgical protocol, they can be implanted following a submerged or non-submerged protocol.
+Depending on operating time (for functionality restoration), they can be rehabilitated, anticipated or deferred loading.
+Kohno One implants can be inserted in sites that are already edentulous or in post-extraction sites, both immediately (insertion of the implant takes place at the same time as tooth or root is removed 2 INTENDED LISE

-2. INTENDED USE Kohno implant fixtures are medical devices intended for long term implantations.
+2. INTENDED USE Kohno One implant fixtures are medical devices intended for long term implantations.
 All the fixtures are sold in single-use, sterile packaging.
 The purpose of the fixtures is to replace the missing roots of the tooth.
 All the fixtures are sold complete with their respective cover screws (also called surgical screws).
 The cover screws are also implantable medical devices of surgical type, designed to remain in the oral cavity for a duration that can exceed 30 days.
 Cover screws are also available in individual packs.
-In this case also the pack is sterile
+In this case also the pack is sterile.

 Cover screws are also available in individual packs.
-In this case also the pack is sterile Sweden & Martina declares that it is the manufacturer of the Kohno implants and attributes the risk classes given in Table 01.
+In this case also the pack is sterile.

+Sweden & Martina declares that it is the manufacturer of the Kohno One implants and attributes the risk classes given in Table 01.
 The dental implants, although intended for implantation in all subjects who satisfy the appropriate therapeutic indications, must be used exclusively by professional, medically-qualified personnel having the necessary qualifications and approvals.